awsdocs/aws-snowball-developer-guide/doc_source/download-the-client.md

 # Download and Install the Snowball Client<a name="download-the-client"></a>

-The Snowball client is the tool that you'll use to unlock the AWS Snowball Edge appliance\.
-You can download the Snowball client for your operating system from [AWS Snowball Tools Download](http://aws.amazon.com/snowball/tools) page\.
+The Snowball client is the tool that you use to unlock the AWS Snowball Edge appliance\.
+You can download the Snowball client for your operating system from the [AWS Snowball Tools Download](http://aws.amazon.com/snowball/tools) page\.

 **Next:** [Unlock the Snowball Edge](unlockappliance.md)